-- An extensible UNIX-like kernel, supporting symmetric multiprocessing - Typical commands you would expect to see on a UNIX-like system - Typical configuration files you would expect to see on a UNIX-like system, along with an optional graphical frontend - · Development tools such as compilers, debuggers, and libraries - Internet applications such as Web servers and browsers, news servers, network utilities, e-mail servers, and clients - · Everything needed for network file sharing with a wide variety of clients - Desktop environments and graphical applications
+- An extensible UNIX-like kernel, supporting symmetric multiprocessing - Typical commands you would expect to see on a UNIX-like system - Typical configuration files you would expect to see on a UNIX-like system, along with an optional graphical frontend - Development tools such as compilers, debuggers, and libraries - Internet applications such as web servers and browsers, news servers, network utilities, e-mail servers, and clients - Everything needed for network file sharing with a wide variety of clients - Desktop environments and graphical applications

-The SGI ProPack 1.4 for Linux software provides optimization that enhances performance on database and other workloads.
-SGI has added a number of features to the Linux kernel and certain packages to provide increased performance and manageability for database workloads (such as Oracle 8i).
+The VWE software provides optimization that enhances performance on kernel-intensive workloads.
+SGI has added a number of features to the Linux kernel and certain packages to provide increased performance and manageability.
 The performance enhancements include a kernel-level implementation of POSIX 1003.1-1996 asynchronous I/O, a low-overhead interprocess synchronization mechanism, low overhead and high-volume raw disk I/O, and support for large amounts of physical memory.

-The manageability and supportability improvements include kernel spinlock metering (for performance bottleneck analysis), kernel profiling enhancements, kernel memory dump capability with analysis tools, and kernel gdb hooks.
-SGI ProPack 1.4 for Linux also includes version 0.6 of the kernel debugger kdb.
+The manageability and supportability improvements include kernel memory dump capability with analysis tools.
+VWE also includes version 0.6 of the kernel debugger kdb.
 The features of kdb releases are documented at the following URL: